 Please be aware all University of Redlands faculty members are "responsible employees," which means that if you tell them about a situation involving sexual harassment, sexual assault, dating violence, domestic violence, or stalking, they must share that information with the Title IX Coordinator.
 Although they have to make that notification, you will control how your case will be handled, including whether or not you wish to pursue a formal complaint.
 Our goal is to make sure you are aware of the range of options available to you and have access to the resources you need.

-Title IX Coordinator or Deputy Title IX Coordinator contact information is below:
+Director of Equity and Title IX Coordinator contact information: